enonic/old-xp-doc/doc/developer/schema/input-types.rst

 Stores a GPS coordinate as two comma-separated decimal numbers.

-* The first number must be a number between -90 and 90, where a negative number indicates a location south of equator and a positive is north of the equator.
+* The first number must be between -90 and 90, where a negative number indicates a location south of equator and a positive is north of the equator.
-* The second number must be a number between -180 and 180, where a negative number indicates a location in the western hemisphere and a positive number is a location in the eastern hemisphere.
+* The second number must be between -180 and 180, where a negative number indicates a location in the western hemisphere and a positive number is a location in the eastern hemisphere.